-When you apply for Medicaid for long-term care in either a nursing home or in the community, you are required to provide financial records for the past five years.
+When you apply for Medicaid for long-term care in either a nursing facility or in your home, you are required to provide financial records for the past five years.
 This is called the “look back” period.

 Care and comfort only